Amenability of linear-activity automaton groups: Introduction

 \begin{description} \item{\it The Grigorchuk group}, \citep[see][]{Grigorchuk84} which has faster than polynomial but subexponential growth, answering the question of \citet{Milnor68} about the existence of such groups.

-\item{\it The basilica group}, a finitely generated amenable group containing a non-cyclic free semi-group.
-Its level Schreier graphs approximate the Basilica fractal, that is the Julia set of the polynomial $z^2-1$, see \citet{gz02a} and \citet{BV05}.
+\item{\it The Basilica group}, a finitely generated amenable group containing a non-cyclic free semi-group.
+Its level Schreier graphs have a limit which is homeomorphic to the Basilica fractal, that is the Julia set of the polynomial $z^2-1$, see \citet{gz02a}, Figure 17 and Theorem 9.7 in \citet*{BGN}, and \citet{BV05}.

 \item{\it The Hanoi towers group}, the group of possible moves in the Hanoi Towers game on three pegs, a game introduced by \`Edouard Lucas in 1883.
 Its level Schreier graphs are discrete Sierpinski gaskets \citep[see][]{GS06}.